trustableai/trustableai.github.io/index.md

 1. Consumer :: Companies or people using artificial intelligence.
 2. Manufacture :: Companies or people offer artificial intelligence..
 3. Third-party Aduitor :: An individual or a certification/verification lab do quality assurance or legal compliance.
-4. Second Market Investor :: An individual or organization hold shares of "Verifiable Claims" for financial returns.
+4. An individual or organization hold shares of "Verifiable Claims"  by overcollateralized valuable tokens, to earn some QIYUN from community treasure if the "Verifiable Claims" is still true regularly.
+Overcollateralized valuable tokens locked in commmunity tresrue, and earn intersts from other DeFi services.
 5. Team :: The team that develop the protocol.

 ### Elementary Components